pyvista/pyvista/docs/plotting/widgets.rst

 .. image:: ../images/gifs/plane-slice.gif

 Or you could leverage the plane widget for some custom task like glyphing a vector field along that plane.
+Note that we have to pass a ``name`` when calling ``add_mesh`` to ensure that there is only one set of glyphs plotted at a time.

 .. code-block:: python